142. Solitude and Education, Part 4: Schopenhauer on Contemplation and the Sublime

 “On Education. – I have gradually seen the light as to the most universal deficiency in our kind of cultivation and education: no one learns, no one strives after, no one teaches – the endurance of solitude.” (aphorism #443, translated by Hollingdale)

 But why the endurance of solitude?
-So far we have considered three closely related answers: (1) we should endure solitude if we are to find our authentic individuality; (2) we should endure solitude if we are to understand other people and things more objectively; and (3) we should endure solitude if we are to truly read in order to encounter greatness and expand our self (go here for these posts).
+So far we have considered three closely related answers: (1) solitude can help us find our authentic individuality; (2) solitude can help us understand other people and things more objectively; and (3) we should embrace solitude if we are to truly read in order to encounter greatness and expand our self (go here for these posts).
 Now let’s consider a very interesting fourth answer that will expand our cumulative case in defense of Nietzsche’s claim.
 We will see, again, that the answer tends to revolve around the notion of self-actualization.

 (4) Enduring solitude can facilitate a state of disinterested contemplation which can help us overcome our cravings.